Jason Rubin: Career

-Rubin and Andy Gavin formed Naughty Dog in 1986.
+Rubin and Andy Gavin formed Naughty Dog in 1984.
 Later that year, they published their first game together — a budgetware title called Ski Crazed.
 In 1989, Rubin and Gavin sold their first game to Electronic Arts: a role-playing game called Keef the Thief.
+He took a brief hiatus from school and game design to move to Los Angeles and attempt a career as a screenwriter, but after little success, he returned to school and game design.

 While Gavin was an undergraduate in Haverford College and Rubin was attending the University of Michigan, they collaborated with each other on their next title: a role-playing game called Rings of Power.
 The game began as a PC title, but during meetings at Electronic Arts Gavin spotted a reverse engineered Sega Genesis, pitched a slightly modified version of the title to Trip Hawkins, and the title became the duo's first console game.
 Rings of Power still has a cult following today.

 After much persuasion from Hawkins, Rubin and Gavin took a leap of faith and started designing Way of the Warrior, which was heavily inspired by Mortal Kombat, for the 3DO console.
-They demoed the game at CES and received interest from Skip Paul, former Chairman of Atari's Coin-Op division and then head of the new Universal Interactive Studios.
+They demoed the game at CES and received interest from Skip Paul, former chairman of Atari's Coin-Op division and then head of the new Universal Interactive Studios.
 Skip signed the pair to a three title development deal at Universal, moving them out to the Universal Studios lot and introducing them to Mark Cerny, who worked with the pair on the design of their next title, which was a "Donkey Kong Country-inspired" 3D platformer called Crash Bandicoot.